Rodemfr/meteovache_pi/README.md

 # MeteoVache plugin for OpenCPN

 meteovache_pi is a small weather plugin for OpenCPN.
-It provides weather forecast anywhere in the world as long as you have an internet connection.
+It provides weather forecasts anywhere in the world as long as you have an internet connection.
-MeteoVache has been especially design to be useable with very low bandwidth connections.
+MeteoVache has been especially designed to be useable with very low bandwidth connections.
 It runs fine and fast with a low quality Edge GSM connection.

 ## Author